The App I Loved Stopped Growing. So I Built a New One.

 Day 2: Native mobile app shipped with check-in flow, MapLibre maps, stats, and push notifications.
 Landing page redesign with floating screenshots.

-Days 3-4: Social features (comments, leaderboard, coincidence detector), 49-sticker overhaul with rarity tiers, Foursquare Places API migration, data import/export, iOS WidgetKit and Android home screen widgets.
+Days 3-4: Social features (comments, leaderboard, coincidence detector), sticker system overhaul with rarity tiers, Foursquare Places API migration, data import/export, iOS WidgetKit and Android home screen widgets.

 Day 5: Venue notes and custom tags, achievement nudges, countries collection, revisit queue, trip enrichment with photos and first-visit tracking.